 My law firm sues Smith & Nephew, its hip implant surgeons, and its sales reps.
 In fact, Smith & Nephew Metal on Metal hip implant injuries are the only cases my firm is working on these days.

 Our emphasis is always the same: try to get the best result possible in the least amount of time possible.
 That is always the goal, for the good of the client.
-But today, in Federal Court, it became crystal clear that Smith & Nephew does not now, nor has it ever, put its patients first.

 This blog only addresses the Smith Nephew hip cases where a “total hip replacement” occurred.
 It does not apply to the “Birmingham Hip Resurfacing” cases.